Kaiepi/nqp/docs/ops.markdown

 * `addrfromstr_un(str $path --> Address)`

 Creates a UNIX socket address from a path.

+## addrtostr
+* `addrtostr(Address $address --> str)`

+Coerces an address to a string.
+For IPv4 and IPv6 addreses, this will be the IP literal for the address; for UNIX socket addresses, this will be the address' path (but only up to the first null byte).

 ## gethostname
 * `gethostname(str $str --> str)`